Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 Tip 12: How to dress in Iceland when going out on the town in Reykjavik?

-Tip 13: Crampons can be a good safety gear in Iceland during winter
+Tip 13: Crampons can be a good piece of safety gear in Iceland during winter

 Tip 14: Get weather forecasts in Iceland on your phone and stay safe!